ruby-cute/ruby-cute/examples/g5k-tutorial.md

 The other sections show how to use **Ruby-cute** for scripting complex experiments.
 This is shown through three examples:

-1. **Infiniband performance test**: the experiment will illustrates how to perform a reservation, the execution of commands in a reserved node  and it explains several `pry` commands that will help you with the writing of your experiment.
+1. **Infiniband performance test**: the experiment will illustrate how to perform a reservation, the execution of commands in a reserved node  and it explains several `pry` commands that will help you with the writing of your experiment.
 2. **Running NAS benchmarks in Grid’5000**: you will get acquainted with parallel execution using simple SSH or {http://taktuk.gforge.inria.fr/ TakTuk}.
-3. **Performing network measures within a reserved VLAN**: you will learn how to reserve a routed VLAN and to query G5K metrology {https://www.grid5000.fr/mediawiki/index.php/API API}.
+3. **Performing network measures within a reserved VLAN**: you will learn how to reserve a routed VLAN and to query the G5K metrology {https://www.grid5000.fr/mediawiki/index.php/API API}.
-   For this particular experiment we will query {https://www.grid5000.fr/mediawiki/index.php/Monitoring Kwapi} service.
+   For this particular experiment we will query the {https://www.grid5000.fr/mediawiki/index.php/Monitoring Kwapi} service.

 The aforementioned experiments are independent, you can perform them in any order.
 However, you may need some concepts that are explained only in specific sections.